Hays plc: History

 The company was founded in 1867 as an operator of wharves and warehouses on the south bank of the River Thames.
 The name can be traced to Alexander Hay, who acquired a brewhouse there in 1651.
 It was redeveloped as a 'wharf', in fact an enclosed dock, in 1856 and renamed Hay's Wharf.
 It was rebuilt after the 1861 Tooley Street fire and still stands; it was converted in the 1980s into a shopping and restaurant area known as Hay's Galleria.

 The Kuwait Investment Authority acquired an indirect 34% holding in the company in 1975, increased to 100% in 1980, chiefly to acquire the property assets on the south bank of the Thames, which were sold to St Martins Property Group in the early 1980s.

-To develop the management team for the services group, the Kuwaitis backed Hays' acquisition of Farmhouse Securities, a food distribution business owned by Ronnie Frost, and Hays then moved into chemical distribution and office support services with Frost and Peter David Thatcher Roberts as CEO.
-In 1986, it purchased a personnel business called Career Care Group, which had been founded by Denis Waxman.
+To develop the management team for the services group, the Kuwaitis backed Hays' acquisition of Farmhouse Securities, a food distribution business owned by Ronnie Frost, and Hays then moved into chemical distribution, commercial distribution and office support services with Frost and Peter Roberts as directors.
+In 1986, it purchased a personnel business called Career Care Group, which had been founded by Dennis Waxman.
 Hays was also growing its business storage services which included the brands "Hays Wharf" and "Rentacrate".
 In 1987, a long-planned management buyout was completed, and the company launched an initial public offering in 1989.
 Ronnie Frost managed the combined services group from 1987 until he retired in 2001.

 In March 2003, Hays announced that, following a strategic review, it intended to reposition itself purely as a specialist recruitment business and that the company would dispose of all non-core business, including its commercial and logistics operations.
 Following Hays' change of focus to a recruitment company, Denis Waxman became CEO in July 2004.
 In November 2004 Hays de-merged its DX delivery network which represented the final step in the transformation of Hays into a recruitment business.
 In November 2007 Waxman retired and was succeeded by Alistair Cox.